 The Company pays to the Secretary, Bermuda Administrator and Registrar and the Administrator and Sub-Registrar (collectively the "Administrators") an annual fee of US\$1,500 plus a monthly fee which, subject to a minimum, will be no greater than 1/12 of 0.10% of the Net Asset Value of the Company.
-These fees are calculated before all fees payable to the Investment Advisor, Administrators, Custodian and Directors, audit fees, formation and sundry expenses for the month concerned are deducted and are paid monthly in arrears and are subject to a US\$2,000 minimum per month and may be subject to reduction if the total Administration Fees from Aurum related Funds exceed specified limits.
-In so far as the Company invests in other Aurum Funds, no fees will be payable on the amount so invested in addition to those already charged by such Aurum funds but the minimum will remain applicable.
+These fees are calculated before all fees payable to the Investment Advisor, Administrators, Custodian and Directors' fees, audit fees, formation and sundry expenses for the month concerned are deducted and are paid monthly in arrears and are subject to a US\$2,000 minimum per month.
+The Administration Fee may be subject to reduction if the total Administration Fees for Aurum related Funds exceed specified limits.
+In so far as the Company invests in other Aurum Funds, no fees will be payable by the Company on the amount so invested, in addition to those already charged by such Aurum Funds, but the minimum will remain applicable.